reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 ### Via @Import
 The @Import annotation allows us to import bean definitions from multiple `@Configuration` classes.
-This annotation can be used to instruct the Spring test Context to load the bean definition from the `TestConfiguration` class:
+This annotation can be used to instruct the Spring test Context to load the bean definition from the `TestConfiguration` class as well:

 ```java
 @SpringBootTest